games-automata-play/games-automata-play.github.io/_posts/2019-03-27-learning_prob_automata_nnmf.md

 <p class="intro"><span class="dropcap">W</span>e discuss extensions of Fliess' theorem which says that the smallest weighted automaton for a function is exactly the rank of its Hankel matrix.
 The goal is to extend this theorem to subclasses of weighted automata such as probabilistic automata.</p>

-Many thanks to the Bellairs Barbados 2019 workshop on Learning and Verification for many discussions on these questions!
+Many thanks to the Bellairs Barbados 2019 workshop on Learning and Verification for many discussions on these questions, and in particular Borja Balle, Alexander Clark, Gerco van Heerdt, Pierre Ohlmann, and Joshua Moermans.

 We use the notations from [this post]({{ '/blog/fliess_theorem' | prepend: site.baseurl }}) about weighted automata and the Hankel matrix.